Thomas Weimbs PhD

 Nutrition and Clinical Trials

-Since 2017, Meg has been a coordinator of the New York City chapter of the PKD Foundation, providing local support and fundraising for the PKD community.
+In addition, Meg has been a coordinator of the New York City chapter of the PKD Foundation since 2017, providing local support and fundraising for the PKD community.
 She partners with The Rogosin Institute to host monthly PKD Meetups as a space to come together, share journeys, and learn from speakers that touch on all aspects of PKD.
-In this role, she has worked towards creating a community in New York for all whose lives are impacted by PKD, including those with PKD, their family and friends, caregivers, clinicians, and of course researchers.
+In this role, she has worked towards creating a community in New York for all whose lives are impacted by PKD, including those with PKD, their family and friends, caregivers, clinicians, and researchers.

 Read moreJacob's interest in nutrition-based therapies began at age 18 when he was diagnosed with a rare genetic disorder.
 After graduating from college, he began working in the nutritional supplement industry while completing prerequisite classes to attend naturopathic school.
 He decided to continue in the supplement industry and has since held numerous positions including Chief Operations Officer and Chief Innovation Officer and has managed teams responsible for product development, manufacturing, procurement, customer service, fulfillment and regulatory aspects.
 Jacob has also served on an executive team tasked with design, construction, and operations of a cGMP manufacturing facility and the expansion of fulfillment operations.